LogxUchiha/LX3N/README.md

 ---

 ## 📝 Description
-**Perodua Wireless Pentest Tool** is a Python-based utility for wireless network reconnaissance and pentesting.
+**LX3N Wireless Pentest Tool** is a Python-based utility for wireless network reconnaissance and pentesting.
 It automates tasks like enabling monitor mode, scanning wireless networks, enriching network data with manufacturer details, and exporting results to CSV.

 ---